 Time for spring cleaning and that means your teenager’s bedroom, too!
 Are you sometimes afraid to walk into your teen’s bedroom?
 I know ours can get pretty rough sometimes.
 I mean with stinky gym clothes, gym bags, and last month’s sleepover, things can get out of hand pretty quickly.
 It’s time for them to use my spring cleaning checklist for kids and teens.

 When they were little, it was easy to just go in there and clean up.
 Now, they don’t really want us poking around in their space.
 But they still live under our roof right?
-I do want my teens to learn to clean, and to know how to deep clean.
-At this point they should be able to, wanting to however is another story.
-I wish I could just bribe them with a piece of candy like when they were little?
+I do want my teens to learn to clean and to know how to deep clean.
+At this point, they should be able to, wanting to however is another story.
+I wish I could just bribe them with a piece of candy like when they were little.
 Do you think that would still work?

 Each teen is different, but at least the checklist covers just about everything and it cuts back on the arguing.
-I have one teen that if I say “Spring clean your room”, she will scrub every inch and then be all over Pinterest researching Marie Kondo folding techniques and Martha Stewart for organization tips.
+I have one teen who when I say “Spring clean your room”, will scrub every inch and then be all over Pinterest researching Marie Kondo folding techniques and Martha Stewart for organization tips.
 I have one that will do a good job of tidying up but needs some guidance with the deep cleaning (Do you know where I keep the broom?) and then I have one, that gets distracted by what is found in their bedroom and it takes days and days to get around to cleaning it, forget deep cleaning.

 But at least if they have this checklist, they have something to go by.
 They have a starting point and I can just let them go at it and help if needed.
 It also keeps them from coming to me asking what’s next.
 It also puts the responsibility in their hands and not mine.
 How do you get your teens to clean their rooms?
 Post your tips and tricks here!